 Many principles and techniques of cosmetic plastic surgery were developed based on Caucasian patients.
 They do not always reflect ethnic differences in anatomy, as well as the beauty standards and cultural influences that may shape a patient's desires and expectations.

-Asian Plastic Surgery specialises in cosmetic enhancement for Asian patients.
-Our plastic surgeons are experienced in both Western and Asian plastic surgery techniques, and they utilise the best of both worlds to perform procedures tailored to the unique needs and desires of Asian patients.
-Together they offer a range of services that highlight the natural beauty and elegance of Asian patients, including the following popular plastic surgery procedures.
+Asian Plastic Surgery is dedicated to cosmetic procedures for Asian patients.
+Our plastic surgeons are experienced in both Western and Asian plastic surgery techniques, and they utilise aspects of both worlds to perform procedures tailored to the unique needs and desires of Asian patients.
+Together they offer the following popular plastic surgery procedures.

 Asian Breast Augmentation

 The average Asian woman has a small, light frame, a short stature and a low body mass index.
 This petite body type is frequently accompanied by a lack of natural breast tissue, and in some cases, a disproportionately large areola compared to the natural breast size.
-Asian women seeking breast augmentation often express a desire for more beautiful and proportionate breasts, not just bigger breasts.
-They tend to favour natural-looking results that are feminine yet subtle.
+Asian women seeking breast augmentation often express a desire for more proportionate breasts, not just bigger breasts.
+They tend to favour subtle, natural-looking results.

-To achieve the best breast augmentation result for Asian patients, the surgeon needs not only to perform the operation properly — they also must make wise choices about the surgical technique and the size and type of implants used to suit the Asian woman’s petite form.
-Nipple reduction and areola reshaping can be included with the augmentation procedure to comprehensively enhance the patient’s feminine proportions.
+To achieve a gratifying breast augmentation result for Asian patients, the surgeon needs not only to perform the operation properly — they also must make wise choices about the surgical technique and the size and type of implants used to suit the Asian woman’s petite form.

 Breast augmentation may be right for you if: